CheesyPudding/Jasper-Test-Docs/docs/navigation-structure.md

 # Use lists and cards
 {: .no_toc }

-To delete Lists and cards comprise the main content of a trello board.
-This page will focus all on managing and maintaining your lists and cards on a trello board.
+Lists and cards comprise the main content of a Trello board.
+This page will focus all on managing and maintaining your lists and cards on a Trello board.
 {: .fs-6 .fw-300 }

 For more information on lists vs. cards: [(see the glossary on cards and lists)](https://cheesypudding.github.io/Jasper-Test-Docs/docs/search/)